The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 Now that we have our data good to go, it's time to start worrying about how we're going to display all this to the user.
 A good place to start is just setting up the skeleton of the site.

-To keep this project simpler, it's ok not to use js render functions to set up the static portions of our page.
+To keep this project simpler (and frankly less tedious), it's ok not to use JS render functions to set up the static portions of our page.
 You can just write out the basic tags you need in the `index.html` page.

 The 4 main parts of the site are:
 - The fetching form